sosgasm/ArcaPie/README.md

 ![Cutout for monitor](https://www.prisamsterdam.com/img/arcapie/frontbox.jpg)

 ##### Cut out six rectangles to create the box:
-* With a table saw, cut out 6 rectangles with the following  dimensions: <todo:insert dimensions>
+* With a table saw, cut out 2 rectangles with the following  dimensions: 23.5cm x 35.3cm, 2 rectangles with dimensions 10cm x 35.3cm and another two with dimensions 10cm x 23cm
 * Smoothen them with sandpaper
-* Take one of the plywood with dimensions <todo: insert dimensions>
+* Take one of the plywood with dimensions 23.5cm x 36.3cm
 * Lay the front on the monitor on the plank to draw the outline
 * Cut out the outline to create the placeholder for the monitor